myrrlyn/apocrypha.es/priv/archive/1vi0on.md

 Redoran from the last year of the Third Era.
 Indeed, one scrap of a late Third Era journal recovered from a scribe in Thorn describes a pertinent scenario:

-> *“Journal of Marius Vantus, Thorn, 1st Hearthfire, 3E 433. …So’s I took Elia*
+> Journal of Marius Vantus, Thorn, 1^st^ Hearthfire, 3E 433.
+>
-> *out in the rowboat last night and gave her a right good tumble.
-She screamed*
+> …So’s I took Elia out in the rowboat last night and gave her a right good
-> *so loud she must have woken half the swamp.
-But that’s not hard to do; one*
+> tumble.
+She screamed so loud she must have woken half the swamp.
+But that’s
-> *can scarce lift a finger without these muckdwellers looking at you like you*
+> not hard to do; one can scarce lift a finger without these muckdwellers
-> *have a second head.
+> looking at you like you have a second head.
 And the An-Xileel are the worst.
-Harald says ya can*
-> *actually feel the malice coming from them.
-Still, Harald says Dragons once*
+> Harald says ya can actually feel the malice coming from them.
+Still, Harald
-> *ruled the world and I think he’s a skooma fiend.
-By Alessia’s tits, I’m so*
+> says Dragons once ruled the world and I think he’s a skooma fiend.
+By
-> *sick and tired of this thrice-cursed swamp.
-But things are looking up.*
+> Alessia’s tits, I’m so sick and tired of this thrice-cursed swamp.
+But things
-> *Legate Dargalmo says Bog Company Foresters have new orders, straight from*
+> are looking up.
+Legate Dargalmo says Bog Company Foresters have new orders,
-> *the Chancellor.
-He says we’re heading north, to Morrowind; some problem with*
+> straight from the Chancellor.
+He says we’re heading north, to Morrowind; some
-> *Daedra.
+> problem with Daedra.
 We need to make Tear in three days.
-The northern legions are leaving*
+The northern legions
-> *the Marsh.
-Southern legions are evacuating the countryside and fortifying*
+> are leaving the Marsh.
+Southern legions are evacuating the countryside and
-> *the coastal cities.
-But he said when we reach Mournhold we’ll be up to our*
+> fortifying the coastal cities.
+But he said when we reach Mournhold we’ll be up
-> *necks in grey girls and Skooma.
+> to our necks in grey girls and Skooma.
 Which is just as well.
-Because I think*
+Because I think
-> *Jo’Gasha is hitting the company supply.
-Goddamn cat…”*
+> Jo’Gasha is hitting the company supply.
+Goddamn cat… {:.handwriting}

 If true, Vantus’ journal would indicate that legions were **leaving** Black Marsh to fortify Morrowind, and that at least the elite Forester units were